Top 25 Brutal Environmental Concerns That You Desperately Need To Know

 25: Littering and Landfills

 Littering simply means disposal of a piece of garbage or debris improperly or at a wrong location usually on the ground instead of disposing them at a trash container or recycling bin.
-Littering can cause a huge environmental and economic impact in the form of spending millions of dollars to clean the garbage of roads that pollute the clean air.
+This malpractice can cause a huge environmental and economic impact in the form of spending millions of dollars to clean the garbage of roads that pollute the clean air.

 Landfills, on the other hand, are nothing but huge garbage dumps that make the city look ugly and produce toxic gases that could prove fatal for humans and animals.
 Landfills are generated due to the large amount of waste that is generated by households, industries, and healthcare centers every day.